-- \$559.0m post-tax net present value (NPV), using a 10% nominal discount rate, with an internal rate of return (IRR) of 31.5%, payback period of 2.5 years from full production (5 years from start of capital expenditure) and post-tax life-of-operations nominal cash flow of \$2.1 billion. - The DFS is for 100% of Songwe on a stand-alone basis. - Songwe is confirmed as one of the very few rare earths projects globally to have reached the DFS stage, with a full ESHIA completed in compliance with IFC Performance Standards and the Global Industry Standard for Tailings Management (2020) ("GISTM") adopted for design and management of the tailings storage facility.
+- \$559.0 million post-tax NPV, using a 10% nominal discount rate, with an IRR of 31.5%, payback period of 2.5 years from full production (5 years from start of capital expenditure) and post-tax life-of-operations nominal cash flow of \$2.1 billion. - The DFS is for 100% of Songwe on a stand-alone basis.

-- Long operating life of 18 years, with mining assumed to commence 24 months from securing development financing.
+- Songwe is confirmed as one of the very few rare earths projects globally to have reached the DFS stage, with a full Environmental, Social, and Health Impact Assessment ("ESHIA") completed in compliance with IFC Performance Standards and the Global Industry Standard for Tailings Management (2020) ("GISTM") adopted for design and management of the tailings storage facility. - Long operating life of 18 years, with mining assumed to commence 24 months from securing development financing.
 Production averages 5,954 tpa TREO for the first five years of full production, including 1,953 tpa of neodymium and praseodymium oxides, and 56 tpa of dysprosium and terbium oxides, in a mixed rare earth carbonate ("MREC") grading 55% TREO, generating nominal EBITDA of \$215 m per year. - Neodymium, praseodymium, dysprosium and terbium are critical for the low-carbon transition, as they are critical components of permanent magnets for electric vehicles, wind turbines and a wide array of electronic devices. - Initial capital expenditure (capex) of \$277 m (excluding a \$34 m contingency) is required for the development of mine, mill, flotation and hydrometallurgy plants, tailings storage facility, and related project infrastructure in Malawi.